renebigot/BRFullScreenAd/README.md

 The Chartboost's one are provided by Chartboost without modification.

-It's the same class I use in my Twins4Kids app.
+It's the same class I use in my apps.

 #Screen shots